bdeckard92/dupUT/01-Class-Content/01-HTML-Git-CSS/01-Activities/01-Stu_Command-Line/README.md

 2. Create a new Markdown file titled `README.md`

-3. Open `README.md` and add a top-level header that reads: "My Awesome Project"
+3. Open `README.md` in your IDE and add a top-level header that reads: "My Awesome Project".
+Don't forget to save!

-3. Move `README.md` to the inside of `my-awesome-project`.
+4. Move `README.md` to the inside of `my-awesome-project`.

-4. Delete the original `README.md` file.
+5. Delete the original `README.md` file.

-5. Delete the `my-awesome-project` folder.
+6. Delete the `my-awesome-project` folder.

 ## Bonus

 - What command lists all of the folders and files in a directory?

 - What command lists all of the hidden folders and files?

+- How would you write to a file without opening it?